smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 To learn more about how the Chainlink Keepers Network automates your smart contracts, read the [Chainlink Keepers Architecture](../overview) page.

-## Using Chainlink Keepers
+## Getting started with Chainlink Keepers

 <div class="remix-callout">
     <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>
 </div>

-You can automate your smart contract using the following steps:
+To get started with Chainlink Keepers, use this checklist to determine which trigger mechanism you should use.
+The trigger mechanism is the logic that will be used to determine when your function should be run.
+Once you have selected your trigger, follow the steps below.

+1. If your contract function needs to run repeatedly at a pre-specified time schedule, then use a (#time-based-trigger).

+1. If you have custom logic, for example checking the balance on a contract, only executing limit orders when their levels are met, or changing the state of your game based on some on-chain conditions, then use a (#custom-logic-trigger).

+### Time-based trigger

+1. Your contract should be deployed and you need to have the ABI if your contract has not been verified.
+Your contract should not be [Keepers-compatible](../compatible-contracts/).

+1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and use a `Time-based` trigger.
+Provide the address of your deployed contract, provide the ABI if not verified, and choose the function you want to automate with relevant inputs.

+1. Specify the time schedule using [CRON](../job-scheduler/#specifying-the-time-schedule).

+1. Complete the remaining details.
+Your email will be encrypted, but the project name will be visible to all.
+You need to fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/), please follow the recommended ways to obtain this across chains.
+Your gas limit needs to include an extra [150K](../job-scheduler/#Entering-Upkeep-Details).

+1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.

+1. For more details on time-based automation please read [here](../job-scheduler/).

+### Custom logic trigger

 1. Make your contract [Keepers-compatible](../compatible-contracts/) so the Keepers Network knows how to check if your contract should be called, and what to do when calling your contract.

-1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) so the Keepers Network knows to monitor your contract and fund your Upkeep with [LINK](../../link-token-contracts/).
-For registration on mainnet, you need ERC-677 LINK.
-Many token bridges give you ERC-20 LINK tokens.
-Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
+1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and use a `Custom logic` trigger.
+Provide the address of your contract and complete the remaining details.
+Your email will be encrypted, but the project name will be visible to all.
+You need to fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/), please follow the recommended ways to obtain this across chains.

-1. After your Upkeep is registered and funded, [manage](../manage-upkeeps/) it in the Keepers App.
+1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.

+1. For more details on custom logic automation please read [here](../compatible-contracts/).

 > ❗️ **WARNING**
 >